SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 #### Usage
 To place a camera source, first create a `GroupWorkflow` with an appropriate name for the camera, e.g. "CameraTop".
 Inside, place a `SpinnakerVideoSource (Aeon.Video)` node, externalise all properties, and connect it to the `WorkflowOutput`.
+Configure the properties and subject names according to your requirements.

 :::workflow
 ![Aeon.Acquisition.Camera](../../workflows/camera.bonsai)